MicrosoftDocs/bot-docs/articles/bot-service-quickstart-create-bot.md

     python app.py
     ```

-    You will know your bot is ready to test when you see the last line shown in the screenshot below:
+    You'll know your bot is ready to test when you see the last line shown in the screenshot below:

     :::image type="content" source="media/python/quickstart/bot-running-locally.png" alt-text="Python bot running locally":::

 1. Copy the http address in the last line.
-You will need it when you use the Emulator to interact with your bot.
+You'll need it when you use the Emulator to interact with your bot.

 > [!div class="nextstepaction"]
 > [I started the echo bot](#start-the-emulator-and-connect-your-bot) [I ran into an issue](https://microsoft.qualtrics.com/jfe/form/SV_6D4KLPZc2jTIa2O?Product=BotSDK&Page=bot-service-quickstart-create-bot&Section=start-your-bot&PLanguage=Python)